TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 <a id= contogether> </a>
 ## Enabling SSL Encryption Simultaneously for all the Socket Endpoints in SnappyData Cluster

-Using the following configuration files, you can simultaneously enable SSL encryption for all the three socket endpoints (P2P, client-server, and park layer ssl encryption) in a SnappyData cluster.
+Using the following configuration files, you can simultaneously enable SSL encryption for all the three socket endpoints (P2P, client-server, and Spark layer ssl encryption) in a SnappyData cluster.

 !!!
 Note
 	Currently, SSL encryption for all the socket endpoints must be configured separately.
-SnappyData intends to integrate Spark and P2P endpoints together in the future.
-Also for the jobserver, currently you cannot configure the SSL encryption through the startup properties or by using **user-specified conf** file.
-These supports are planned to be included in future releases.
+SnappyData intends to integrate Spark and P2P endpoints together in future release.
+The same implies for the jobserver.
+Currently you cannot configure the SSL encryption for the jobserver through the startup properties or by using **user-specified conf** file.

-In the following configuration files, a two node SnappyData cluster setup is done using the physical hosts **dev15** and **dev14**.
+In the following configuration files, a two node SnappyData cluster setup is done using the physical hosts.

 All examples given here includes one locator, one server, and one lead member in a SnappyData cluster configuration.

-If you want to configure multiple locators, servers and lead members in a cluster, then ensure to copy all the SSL properties from each member configuration into the respective configuration files.
+If you want to configure multiple locators, servers and lead members in a cluster, then ensure to copy all the SSL properties for each member configuration into the respective configuration files.

 For more information about each of these properties mentioned in the respective conf files, as well as for details on configuring multiple locators, servers, and lead members in a cluster,  refer to [SnappyData Configuration](configuring_cluster.md).

 ### Locator Configuration File (conf/locators)

 ```
-# hostname locator <all ssl properties>
+# hostname locators <all ssl properties>
-dev15 locators=dev15:10334 -ssl-enabled=true -J-Djavax.net.ssl.keyStoreType=jks -J-Djavax.net.ssl.keyStore=<path-to-locatorKeyStore.keyfile> -J-Djavax.net.ssl.keyStorePassword=<password> -J-Djavax.net.ssl.trustStore=<path-to-locatorKeyStore.keyfile>  -J-Djavax.net.ssl.trustStorePassword=<password> -thrift-ssl=true -thrift-ssl-properties=keystore=<path-to-serverKeyStoreRSA.jks file>,keystore-password=<password>,,truststore=<path-to-trustStore.key file>,truststore-password=<password>,protocol=TLS,enabled-protocols=TLSv1:TLSv1.1:TLSv1.2,cipher-suites=TLS_RSA_WITH_AES_128_CBC_SHA:TLS_RSA_WITH_AES_256_CBC_SHA:TLS_RSA_WITH_AES_128_CBC_SHA256:TLS_RSA_WITH_AES_256_CBC_SHA256
+dev15 -locators=dev15:10334 -ssl-enabled=true -J-Djavax.net.ssl.keyStoreType=jks -J-Djavax.net.ssl.keyStore=<path-to-locatorKeyStore.keyfile> -J-Djavax.net.ssl.keyStorePassword=<password> -J-Djavax.net.ssl.trustStore=<path-to-locatorKeyStore.keyfile>  -J-Djavax.net.ssl.trustStorePassword=<password> -thrift-ssl=true -thrift-ssl-properties=keystore=<path-to-serverKeyStoreRSA.jks file>,keystore-password=<password>,,truststore=<path-to-trustStore.key file>,truststore-password=<password>,protocol=TLS,enabled-protocols=TLSv1:TLSv1.1:TLSv1.2,cipher-suites=TLS_RSA_WITH_AES_128_CBC_SHA:TLS_RSA_WITH_AES_256_CBC_SHA:TLS_RSA_WITH_AES_128_CBC_SHA256:TLS_RSA_WITH_AES_256_CBC_SHA256
 ```

 ### Server Configuration File (conf/servers)

 ```
-# hostname locator <all ssl properties>
+# hostname locators <all ssl properties>
 dev15 -locators=dev15:10334 -ssl-enabled=true -J-Djavax.net.ssl.keyStoreType=jks -J-Djavax.net.ssl.keyStore=<path-to-serverKeyStore.key file> -J-Djavax.net.ssl.keyStorePassword=<password> -J-Djavax.net.ssl.trustStore=<path-to-serverKeyStore.key file> -J-Djavax.net.ssl.trustStorePassword=<password> -spark.ssl.enabled=true -spark.ssl.keyPassword=<password> -spark.ssl.keyStore=<path-to-serverKeyStore.key file> -spark.ssl.keyStorePassword=<password> -spark.ssl.trustStore=<path-to-serverKeyStore.key file> -spark.ssl.trustStorePassword=<password> -spark.ssl.protocol=TLS -client-port=1528 -thrift-ssl=true -thrift-ssl-properties=keystore=<path-to-serverKeyStoreRSA.jks file>,keystore-password=<password>,,truststore=<path-to-trustStore.key file>,truststore-password=<password>,protocol=TLS,enabled-protocols=TLSv1:TLSv1.1:TLSv1.2,cipher-suites=TLS_RSA_WITH_AES_128_CBC_SHA:TLS_RSA_WITH_AES_256_CBC_SHA:TLS_RSA_WITH_AES_128_CBC_SHA256:TLS_RSA_WITH_AES_256_CBC_SHA256

 ```